(for an audio version of this review, check out the Second Look Audiobook)

 - Rachel receives a voicemail from a sister; we still haven’t met her siblings yet, though she did return from one’s graduation party at the beginning of “The One with Two Parties”.

 - Extended Thoughts: as is often the case, this episode is just longer, in ways that don’t really add a ton to the episode.
-The reaction to the voicemail from Rachel’s sister is a bit extended and it does make the Ross/Rachel exchange a bit more comedic and tense, but I’m stretching a bit thin to find new meaning in this episode’s alterations.
+The reaction to the voicemail from Rachel’s sister is a bit extended and it does make the Ross/Rachel exchange a bit more comedic and tense, but it’s a stretch to suggest this episode’s extra content has any affect on the narrative, certainly not like it did in the season premiere.

 Up next: Friends returns to the Mad About You Extended Universe with “The One with the Jam”.